Marketing91

 The market is now flooded with so many online grocery and food delivery options.
 Such explosion of e-commerce stores will sooner or later saturate the e-commerce food and grocery market and then, any new business trying to enter online food or grocery delivery might enter into a saturated market.

-More Examples of markets which have undergone saturation
+More Examples of markets that have undergone saturation

 1. Automobiles